 Legal jargon – for most of us, it’s like wading into a lake without seeing the drop-off five feet ahead and feeling the floor fall out from under you as you scramble to keep your head above water.
 But with the media attention on proceedings against Takata industries and Honda, AndroGel, GM, Bayer and Johnson & Johnson, “legalese” is becoming more and more ingrained in everyday conversations.
 Further, bellwether cases have taken on a special light under media coverage.
-No doubt you heard about the $417 million talc verdict against Johnson & Johnson linking the company’s talcum powder and ovarian cancer, and that the company is again under fire with the third Xarelto lawsuit beginning next month.
+No doubt you’ve heard about the $417 million Echeverria talc verdict against Johnson & Johnson linking the company’s talcum powder with ovarian cancer, and that the company is again under fire with the third Xarelto lawsuit trial beginning next month.

 It’s easy to see why these trials have captured our attention.
 What we’ve come to think of as trusted, homegrown, family-oriented brands now stand accused of putting people in serious, sometimes deadly danger.
 To help make following these landmark cases a bit easier, here is a “plain English” explanation the bellwether case process, and its associated terminology.